cloudposse/terraform-aws-components/modules/alb/README.md

 ---
 title: "Component: `alb`"
 tags:
   - component
+  - layer/ecs
-- layer/network-and-dns
+  - aws
 ---

 This component is responsible for provisioning a generic Application Load Balancer.
 It depends on the `vpc` and `dns-delegated` components.

 ## Usage